How to Set Logon Hours in Active Directory

 - Set Logon Hours:

-- Click on the Logon Hours button.
+- Hit the Logon Hours button.

-- Click OK when you are done.
+- Click OK when you’re finished.

 - Apply the Changes: